Instantly Changed at the Rapture

 What we commonly call the Rapture—a previously hidden truth that has only been revealed in the context of the Church Age—was a mystery.
 During that instantaneous event, something amazing happens to every authentic Christian.
 Whether previously deceased or alive, we will all be changed.

-While we streak through time and space to meet the Lord, our bodies will undergo a dynamic transformation.
+Streaking through time and space to meet the Lord, our bodies will have undergone a dynamic transformation.
 The Greek word allagesometha translated “changed” communicates a complete makeover.
 Our physical body will be transformed with capabilities far exceeding those we currently enjoy.

-We will leave the earth in our mortal corruptible bodies and less than a nanosecond later will arrive in His presence with incorruptible immortal bodies like Jesus’ post-resurrection body (Lk.
+We will hear the great shofar in our mortal corruptible bodies and less than a nanosecond later will arrive in His presence with incorruptible immortal bodies like Jesus’ post-resurrection body (Lk.
 24:36-43).

 The apostle John comments,